tt3333/RetroSpy/docs/README-RaspberryPiPico.md

 # RetroSpy for Raspberry Pi Pico

+This is a modification of RetroSpy that allows it to switch operating modes without having to restart the firmware.<br>
-This is a RetroSpy modification to allow the following controllers to be used with Raspberry Pi Pico.<br>
+I have also designed a dedicated board and cases that allows the following controllers to be connected to Raspberry Pi Pico.<br>
-(Operation has been tested only with SNES and SNES Classic.)
+(Operation has been tested only with SNES, SNES Classic, and WiiU.)

 - SNES
 - Nintendo Wii